big-data-and-economics/big-data-class-materials/README.md

 I will be monitoring the GitHub Issues tab for each repository and will award participation points to those who are actively engaging per the guidelines from stackoverflow.

-**Note: The main class page is a public repository so others can come and try to use these materials.
+**Note: The main class page is a public repository, so others can come and try to use these materials.
 Please do not post personal information here.**

-## FAQ
+# FAQ

-### If you find a typo in these lecture notes
+## If you find a typo in these lecture notes

 Please raise an issue or submit a pull request.
 For those taking this course, I offer a 2.5% bonus on your final grade for issuing a *pull request* to any open source material -- including these lecture notes.
 This can be to fix a typo or to fix a bug in the code.

-### How do I download this material and keep up to date with any changes?
+## How do I download this material and keep up to date with any changes?

 Please note that this is a work in progress, with new material being added every week.